AutoMQ/schemaMessageWriter/README.md

 # Schema Message Writer

-> A Kafka utility tool for generating and sending messages based on Avro schemas.
+> A demo utility tool for AutoMQ, designed to generate and send messages based on Avro schemas.
+This tool helps demonstrate AutoMQ's Kafka-compatible features by providing an easy way to produce test messages that conform to specified Avro schemas.

 ## Features